mcyapan/CSCI112Final/README.md

 # CSCI112Final

-An example of an appstore database deployed in AWS
+An example of an appstore database deployed using DynamoDB in AWS

 ## Files:
 ### Appstore Database Presentation.pdf